wix-incubator/react-native-bridge-graph/README.md

 # React Native Bridge Graph
-This Python project will to be a tool to help in reading the React-Bridge.
+This project will to be a tool to help in reading the React-Bridge.

+##Python

-## Instructions:
+### Instructions:
 * Install Python
 * Open your Terminal and move to this project's directory
 * run `pip install -r requirements.txt`